susil-sethy/fabzero/monofab.md

 1. For milling the circuit we have to use the 1/64 bit where as for cutting the edge we use 1/32 mm bit.

-2. First we have to fit the 1/64 milling bit and make XY axis as zero (from user coordinate system)
+2. First we have to fit the 1/64 milling bit and make XY axis as zero (from user coordinate system, top right corner of the vpanel shown in fig below)

 3. Then lower the bit in Z axis and touch the board.
 By pressing down the bit it has to be tightened.

-4. Then at that position we need to set Z as zero (from user coordinate system menu)
+4. Then at that position we need to set Z as zero (from user coordinate system menu,top right corner of the vpanel shown in fig below)

 5. Then move the bit 2 mm in Z axis and press the cut.